kindaran/convert_to_ynab/README.md

 # Convert To YNAB
 This is a Python project I created to convert CSV files (and now also an Excel file) from various banks to a format that loads into my budget software (called YNAB or "You Need A Budget").
-It has the following major functions:

 **NOTE: this code represents a specific point in time in my ongoing learning of Python.
 Certain code usage or patterns don't necessarily represent how I might code today.**